 The beach of Agiannis or Agios Ioannis (i.e. Saint John) in Gavdos island is located 4km west of Sarakiniko beach.
 You can reach it either by bus starting from Karave (the harbor of Gavdos), or by walking about one hour from Sarakiniko.
 The beauty of the beach and the surrounding region cannot be reflected within the lines of this text.
 It is not surprising that the Discovery Channel has ranked Agiannis as the second best beach in the world after one beach in Hawaii.
 Indeed, Agiannis is a stunning secluded sandy beach, in a wild African-looking landscape.

-There are only dunes, beautiful rocks, pines and cedars around.
-The beach is not organized, but there is a small tavern nearby.
+There are only sand dunes, beautiful rocks, pines and junipers around.
+The beach is not organized, but there is a small tavern - mini market nearby.
 The sea is shallow and the water is incredibly clear.
-Certainly, a visit will convince you that this wonderful place is one of the most beautiful in the world.
-Of course, naturism in such a peaceful place is allowed but you will be more exposed than in the neighboring beach of Lavrakas.
-You can also camp here, provided that you respect the fragile environment and the easy-breaking cedars.
+Certainly, a visit will convince you that this wonderful place is one of the most beautiful in the globe.
+Of course, naturism in such a peaceful place is allowed but you will be less exposed in the neighboring beach of Lavrakas.
+You can also camp here, provided that you respect the fragile environment and the protected junipers.

 The beach of Fetife